 The version used at the time of this writing is

 3.2.1.
-Once downloaded, place it in any directory to complete the installation.
+After downloading, save it in a directory of your choice to complete the installation.

 Install Windows using Rufus.
-Connect the external disk to which you want to install.
+Connect the external disk where you wish to install Windows.
 Next, download the Windows ISO image.
 In my case, I used the ISO image provided with my Visual Studio subscription because I use it for software development and debugging.

 Launch Rufus and follow the steps below to install.

-To boot from an OS installed on an external disk, change the BIOS or UEFI settings to give priority to the external disk over the internal disk for booting the OS.
-The method of changing this setting depends on the machine you are using, so please refer to the machine’s documentation.
+To boot from an OS installed on an external disk, adjust the BIOS or UEFI settings to give boot priority to the external disk over the internal one.
+Changing this setting depends on your machine, so please refer to the machine’s documentation.